mapnik/mapnik/docs/ogcserver/readme.txt

 - Layers MUST be named with the 'name' parameter to the constructor.
 - style and layer names are meant for machine readability, not human.
 Keep them short and simple, without spaces or special characters.
+- For human readable info, pass title='' and abstract='' parameters to the Layer() call.
 - The layers must have at least one style associated with them (a default).
 - No Map() object is used or needed here.
 - Be sure to call self.finalize() once you've registered everything!
 This will